The GOP Doubled Down Hard on Nativism

 Republicans and their allies have made scapegoating immigrants a central line of attack in all the contested Senate battlegrounds.
 There has been a combined $308 million spent on Republican-aligned campaigns with negative immigration messaging in Senate campaigns.
 Of course, elections are complex and turn on many interdependent variables, with the issue of immigration not likely to solely determine any of these races.
 But here are some of the storylines we will be watching.

-In Ohio, out of the $128 million spent from Republican-aligned campaigns with negative immigration messaging, $114 million was spent on the Ohio Senate race.
+In Ohio, out of the $128 million spent from Republican-aligned campaigns with negative immigration messaging, $114 million was spent on the Ohio U.S. Senate race.
 The Republican candidate, Bernie Moreno, is an immigrant himself.
 Born in Colombia, Moreno is looking to become the definitional example of “slamming the door shut behind you” when it comes to immigration.
 Moreno has touted support for mass deportations, stating, “If you’re in this country illegally, listen clearly — listen very clearly.
 Starting in January 2025, you will be deported.”
 And like most Republicans this cycle, Moreno has regularly invoked white nationalist “invasion” rhetoric when talking about immigrants.
 The crypto industry has also been a major factor here, spending millions demonizing immigrants in TV ads, hoping they can buy an ally in Moreno.

 In Arizona, Democratic Rep. Ruben Gallego and failed 2022 Republican gubernatorial nominee Kari Lake are vying for the U.S. Senate seat vacated by retiring Senator Kyrsten Sinema.
-Gallego has maintained a comfortable lead against Lake, who has continued spouting conspiracy theories and still never conceded her 2022 gubernatorial race.
+Gallego has maintained a comfortable lead against Lake, who has continued spouting conspiracy theories, election denialism and still never conceded her 2022 gubernatorial race.
 In 2022, she ran ads that promised to declare war on migrants on day one.
 Despite her previous loss using this same exact model, she hasn’t changed much of anything in her race against Gallego.
 Her focus in the attack ads has been to push a replacement theory lie about immigrants polluting the ballot box. $36 million was spent on anti-immigration TV ad messaging in Arizona, with $19.6 million used just on the Arizona Senate race.
 Gallego, meanwhile, could prove to be a pivotal ally on immigration if elected, supporting an approach that combines border management with a pathway to legalization for long-settled immigrants, including DACA recipients.

-Over in Nevada, Republican Sam Brown is challenging Democratic incumbent Jacky Rosen, who also publicly campaigned on the both/and approach, and during a recent debate, notably pressed Brown on the mass deportation details that Republicans refuse to discuss.
+Over in Nevada, Republican Sam Brown is challenging Democratic incumbent Jacky Rosen, who also publicly campaigned on the “both/and” approach to immigration (a secure border AND legal immigration and legalization), and during a recent debate, notably pressed Brown on the mass deportation details that Republicans refuse to discuss.
 Like Trump and Vance, Brown deflected and “did not offer specifics on how the potential policy may be carried out,” Politico reported.
 “How many innocent people would be rounded up?”
 Rosen asked him.
-Republican-aligned campaigns spent $28.9 million on anti-immigration TV ads in Nevada and $12.9 million was spent just in the Nevada Senate race.
-Notably the TV ad using the great replacement conspiracy theory that the “country is under siege” and he’ll “stop the invasion of the border” $622,463 spent in Las Vegas and Reno with 23.5M impressions.

-The Texas and Florida Senate races are considered a reach for Democrats but both have remained close.
+The Texas and Florida Senate races are considered a far reach for Democrats, but both have remained close.
 Republican Ted Cruz (TX) has doubled down hard on his extremism.
 In his remarks at this past summer’s Republican National Convention, Cruz claimed we are facing “a literal invasion” and that Democrats have “cynically decided they wanted votes from illegals more than they wanted to protect our children.”
 Let’s be clear: these dangerous replacement lies actively endanger our democracy and instigate the possibility of more political violence and attacks against immigrants.
 But out of the other side of his mouth, Cruz has also spent at least $6 million in cynical advertising to reach out to Latino voters in the state, including Spanish-language ads in nearly two dozen markets and bilingual texts targeting the Rio Grande Valley region.
 Meanwhile, Republican Rick Scott (FL), also a longtime promoter of the replacement theory rhetoric, has tried to do the same disingenuous nativist shuffle.
 While Scott soft-pedaled his criticism of the racist “joke” calling Puerto Rico an “island of garbage” to grab headlines, two days later, he appeared on the white nationalist Laura Loomer’s show to heap praise on the bigot who publicly denigrated Puerto Ricans.

-House races to look out for:
+House races to look out for

 California’s 22nd Congressional District: After narrowly losing reelection to California’s 21st Congressional District in 2018, GOP Rep. David Valadao won back the seat in 2020 by campaigning as a different sort of Republican, including featuring Dreamers in his campaign ads.
 In 2022, he was redistricted to California’s 22nd, another heavily-Latino and agriculture-rich district that he won by just 3,000 votes.
 But while Rep. Valadao has talked about the need for immigration reform, the current session of the U.S. Congress has seen him repeatedly vote with the most extreme and nativist members of his caucus.
 One recent poll has Valadao’s Democratic competitor, former California Assembly member Rudy Salas, trailing him by just two points, with eight percent undecided.
-Salas lost his 2022 bid against Valadao by just 3,000 votes, and in a district that would’ve gone to President Biden in 2020 under current redistricting, making this one of the most House competitive races.
+Salas lost his 2022 bid against Valadao by just 3,000 votes, and in a district that would’ve gone to President Biden in 2020 under current redistricting, making this one of the most competitive House races.

 In New York’s Fourth Congressional District, Republican Rep. Anthony D'Esposito is also in one of the most closely watched races of 2024, facing a fierce rematch with Democrat Laura Gillen in a district that President Biden won by nearly 15 points in 2020.
 D'Esposito has sought to portray himself as moderate but has echoed deadly “invasion” rhetoric on his website.
-D'Esposito, who is of Puerto Rican heritage, has also continued to support Trump despite the recent rally where a speaker launched a racist “island of garbage” attack.
+D'Esposito, who is of Puerto Rican heritage, has also continued to support Trump despite the recent rally where a speaker launched theracist “island of garbage” attack.
 Gillen, a former Hempstead Town Supervisor, has taken a both/and approach to immigration and the border, supporting improved border management and an earned pathway to citizenship for the nation’s undocumented immigrants.

 In Michigan’s Eighth Congressional District, Republicans are hoping to maintain their House majority by picking up the toss-up seat vacated by retiring Democratic Rep. Dan Kildee.
 Republican candidate Paul Junge is vying for this seat by launching a pernicious ad against his Democratic opponent, state Senator Kristen McDonald Rivet, by claiming that “she invites the invasion,” echoing the deadly conspiracy theory spewed by racist mass murderers.
 DHS has repeatedly said that right-wing extremists pose the greatest domestic terror threats, yet its Junge who demurred when questioned on the Proud Boys in 2020.
 On her website, McDonald Rivet says she “will fight for robust enforcement at the southern border, cracking down on drug and sex traffickers, fixing the legal immigration processes, and an earned pathway to citizenship for those here who want to work hard, pay taxes, and follow our laws.”